trailblazer/cells/README.md

 As you have already noticed we use _cell_ and _view model_ interchangeably here.

+Cells is part of the [Trailblazer project](https://github.com/apotonick/trailblazer).
+Please [buy my book](https://leanpub.com/trailblazer) to support the development and to learn all the cool stuff about Cells.
+The book discusses everything from modeling your UI with Cells, testing, caching and advanced techniques like view inheritance and builders.

 ## No ActionView

 Starting with Cells 4.0 we no longer use `ActionView` as a template engine.
 Removing this jurassic dependency cuts down Cells' rendering code to less than 50 lines and improves rendering speed by 300%!